Mimicking Production Behavior with Generated Mocks: Experimental Results

-We now discuss cases where mutants are not killed by \rick tests.
+{ We now discuss cases where mutants are not killed by \rick tests.
 First, a mutant will be undetected if it results in a behavior that is equivalent to that of the original MUT.
-This is a well-known limitation of mutation analysis \cite{madeyski2013overcoming}.
-Second, a mutant will be undetected if a mock-based oracle does not focus on its side-effects.
-For example, we observe this for mutant \#1 in \texttt{loadExisting} (\autoref{lst:loadExisting-mutants}), which is undetected by the \OO in \autoref{lst:loadExisting-oo}.
+This is a well-known limitation of mutation analysis \cite{madeyski2013overcoming}. \revisedthree{Second, a mutant will be undetected if the production input cannot infect the program's state, or if a mock-based oracle does not capture its side-effects.
+The challenges of producing test cases that can effectively infect, propagate and observe the effects of a mutant are well known in the literature \cite{du2024ripples,veraperez2019}.
+An interesting prospect for future work is to trigger the detection of alive covered mutants through stubbing. } For example, we observe this for mutant \#1 in \texttt{loadExisting} (\autoref{lst:loadExisting-mutants}), which is undetected by the \OO in \autoref{lst:loadExisting-oo}.
 The mutation causes the MUT to directly return \texttt{true}, which is indeed the expected value specified by the \OO.
 However, this mutant is killed by \PO and \CO, as the mock method calls they specify no longer occur within the MUT.
 Similarly, the \CO in \autoref{lst:loadExisting-co} does not kill mutants \#4 and \#5 in \autoref{lst:loadExisting-mutants}.
 The method calls specified by the \CO still occur with the same frequency and in the expected order, but with different parameters.
-Parameter verification is not the focus of the \CO, but the \PO in \autoref{lst:loadExisting-po} detects the mutants and fails.
+Parameter verification is not the focus of the \CO, but the \PO in \autoref{lst:loadExisting-po} detects the mutants and fails. }